michaelloudermilk/ml/Discovery-Troubleshooting.md

 ## Where to find logs on the device

 Different devices store logs differently.
-You have to log to your device via SSH first and then:
+You have to log to your device via SSH and then:

 ### **EdgeRouter** and **uFiber OLT**